BAIRLab/DICOManager/README.md

 Reference branch v0.1 to see the prior version of DICOManager with file_sorting and reconstruction functions.

-Features to add:
+Remaining tasks:
-* support for data generators for pytorch / tensorflow
+* Support for data generators for pytorch / tensorflow
-* reading saved directory trees without re-sorting
+* Reading saved directory trees without re-sorting
+* Updating deconstruction for new data structures
+* Saving as either .npy or NIFTI format
-* DICOM tag documentation
+* Improving documentation
+* Formatting for pip install